openplanet-nl/nadeoapi-docs/docs/glossary.md

 ### Campaign ID

 An incremental ID that identifies a club campaign (starting from 1).
-Many campaign api routes require a campaign ID to be used, rather than an activity ID
+Many campaign API routes require a campaign ID to be used, rather than an activity ID

 Not to be confused with the campaign's activity ID.

 ### Room ID

 An incremental ID that identifies a club room (starting from 1).
-This is only given when requesting a room's info, and not used in room api routes.
+This is only given when requesting a room's info, and not used in room API routes.

 Not to be confused with the room's activity ID.